2024 German Masters: Last 64

-Marco Fu (pictured) defeated 2015 champion Mark Selby 51 in qualifying, but withdrew from his last-64 match against Alfie Davies for medical reasons.
+Marco Fu (pictured in 2013) defeated 2015 champion Mark Selby 51 in qualifying, but withdrew from his last-64 match against Alfie Davies for medical reasons.

 The last-64 matches were played from 29 to 31 January as the best of nine frames.
 Hossein Vafaei withdrew from the event due to visa issues, and Martin Gould withdrew for medical reasons.
 Their respective opponents, Elliot Slessor and John Higgins, received byes to the last 32.
 Sam Craigie defeated Pullen 52, making a 142 break during the match, the joint highest of the tournament.
 Matthew Selt whitewashed Martin O'Donnell.
 Stephen Maguire made breaks of 53 and 107 to lead Joe O'Connor 21, but O'Connor won the match 53.
-Si defeated Joyce 51, making breaks of 57, 79, 87, and 140.
+Si defeated Mark Joyce 51, producing breaks of 57, 79, 87, and 140.
 Neil Robertson whitewashed Jimmy Robertson, making breaks of 87, 78, 135, and 86.
 Neil Robertson said after the match: "I need to get back to being brutal and burying opponents into the ground.
 I want the worst for my opponent on the table."
-Zhou compiled back-to-back centuries of 112 and 101 as he whitewashed Tian.
+Zhou compiled back-to-back centuries of 112 and 101 as he whitewashed Tian Pengfei.
 Thepchaiya Un-Nooh defeated Zhang Anda, making a 74 break in the deciding frame.

-The 77th seed He, competing in his first season on the tour, made centuries of 121 and 102 as he defeated two-time German Masters champion Mark Williams 51.
+The 77th seed He Guoqiang, competing in his first season on the tour, made centuries of 121 and 102 as he defeated two-time German Masters champion Mark Williams 51.
 Surety made back-to-back centuries of 136 and 114 in his 52 win over Alexander Ursenbacher.
 The 121st seed Andrew Pagett defeated 22nd seed Chris Wakelin 52.
-Tied at 33 with Matthew Stevens, Trump made breaks of 114 and 66 to secure a 53 victory.
+Tied at 33 with Matthew Stevens, Judd Trump made breaks of 114 and 66 to secure a 53 victory.
 Trailing Alfie Davies 13, Fu withdrew at the mid-session internal for medical reasons; Davies received a bye to the last 32.
-Leclercq trailed Doherty 23, but won three frames in a row to clinch the match 53.
-The 59th seed Davis made breaks of 89, 66, 54, and 63 to defeat 15th seed Hawkins 51.
+Julien Leclercq trailed Ken Doherty 23, but won three frames in a row to clinch the match 53.
+The 59th seed Davis made breaks of 89, 66, 54, and 63 to defeat 15th seed Barry Hawkins 51.
 Kyren Wilson beat Ben Woollaston 51 with breaks of 96, 129, 53, and 67.
-Chadha and Liu were tied at 22 at the mid-session interval, after Chadha made a 122 break and Liu a 128 in the third and fourth frames.
+Chadha and Liu Hongyu were tied at 22 at the mid-session interval, after Chadha made a 122 break and Liu a 128 in the third and fourth frames.
 Chadha made a 108 break in the eighth frame as he secured a 53 victory.
 The 23rd seed Ricky Walden and 70th seed David Lilley were tied at 44, but Lilley won the deciding frame.